-- A. Preventing of the conversion of units to market rate and/or the loss of government housing resources, specifically properties: - 10 points for developments which the owner is eligible to request a qualified contract currently; - 10 points for developments with a federal project-based assistance contract on at least 90% of the units reflecting a remaining term of less than three (3) years; - 5 points for development which the owner is eligible to request a qualified contract within the next two (2) years; or - 5 points for development with a federal project-based assistance contract on less than 90% of the units reflecting a remaining term of less than three (3) years. - B. The extent of physical distress, particularly with major systems, accessibility, and/or life, health and safety features, as informed by the Physical Needs Assessment and determined by the Authority.
-Failure to properly maintain the buildings will not enhance an application's likelihood of award if a member of the current owner's organizational structure or a related party will remain part of the new ownership.
+- A. Preventing of the conversion of units to market rate and/or the loss of government housing resources, specifically properties: - 10 points for developments which the owner is eligible to request a qualified contract currently; - 10 points for developments with a federal project-based assistance contract on at least 90% of the units reflecting a remaining term of less than three (3) years; - 5 points for development which the owner is eligible to request a qualified contract within the next two (2) years; or - 5 points for development with a federal project-based assistance contract on less than 90% of the units reflecting a remaining term of less than three (3) years.

-$\underline{I}$ point for each of the following systems being replaced (max.
-9 points) - roof, HVAC, flooring, windows, hot water heaters, tubs/showers, kitchen cabinets and countertops, ranges and refrigerators.

-- C. $\underline{1}$ point if the development is located within an area covered by a Concerted Community Revitalization Plan. - D. If applications remain tied based on the above criteria, the Authority will utilize a lottery.
+- B. The extent of physical distress, particularly with major systems, accessibility, and/or life, health and safety features, as informed by the Physical Needs Assessment and determined by the Authority.
+Failure to properly maintain the buildings will not enhance an application's likelihood of award if a member of the current owner's organizational structure or a related party will remain part of the new ownership. - \underline{I} point for each of the following systems being replaced (max. $\underline{9}$ points) roof, HVAC, flooring, windows, hot water heaters, tubs/showers, kitchen cabinets and countertops, ranges and refrigerators. - C. I point if the development was the subject of an application in the previous year's application round that got to the tie breaker level and did not receive an allocation. - D. If applications remain tied based on the above criteria, the Authority will utilize a lottery.the tie breaker criteria listed in Section IV.